MASK-Chicago/Mask-Development/wp-content/plugins/fusion-extension-menu/readme.txt

 We have designed the Fusion core plugin to be fast, light, and easily expandable.
 We have also built a number of extension plugins so that you choose which functionality you would like to add based on the needs of your website.

 == Changelog ==

+= 1.1.8 =
+* Fix JavaScript to support Modernizr 3 touchevents test (added in Fusion 1.1.15)

 = 1.1.7 =
 * Minor code quality update